 Level 2 felonies are punishable by a term of imprisonment of between 10 and 30 years and a fine not more than $10,000, in accordance with Ind.
 Code § 35-50-2-4.5.

 The statute also provides that an individual charged may raise an affirmative defense with his or her Indianapolis criminal defense lawyer arguing that the defendant reasonably believed that the child was 16-years-old at the time of the alleged conduct.
 However, this is not a defense if the crime was committed with the use or threat of deadly force or while armed with a deadly weapon.
 Additionally, the defense is unavailing if the victim was furnished with a drug or a controlled substance.

 Consult an Indianapolis Child Molestation Attorney Today

 If you were charged with child molestation in Indianapolis or throughout Central Indiana, you must contact an experienced Indianapolis child molestation lawyer immediately.
 Having expert defense counsel at the outset of your case may help you achieve a positive outcome in the end.
-Call Eskew Law, LLC at (317) 974-0177 or submit our online consultation request form.
+Call Eskew Law at (317) 974-0177 or submit our online consultation request form.
 We will review your information and help you determine the best strategy for defending your case.

 An Overview of the Indiana Age of Consent LawsPublished in Criminal Law by Chris Eskew on Sep 13, 2021.